 Megapixels don’t matter in the case of Smartphones, especially because the camera quality isn’t dependent on the pixels that are combined together for forming the 1 Megapixel.
 The image quality of the camera totally depends upon the sensor size that is fitted behind the pixels.
 So, it doesn’t really matter how many pixels your phone is having.
-The size of the sensors is the mandatory requirement.
+The size of the sensors is a mandatory requirement.

-The phone having larger the sensor’s size makes the camera better in terms of the clarity level of the image.
+The phone having a larger sensor’s size makes the camera better in terms of the clarity level of the image.
 Again, if the sensor is smaller than the megapixel, the image quality becomes terrible compared to the low megapixel phone with the larger sensors.

 If you are having a phone that has the highest quality sensor with a large number of megapixels, but the optimization isn’t up to a point, then the image quality will also not be refined.
-This is the reason why the pixel devices camera from Google only has the 12-megapixel camera, but the image comes that is equal to the DSLR camera quality.
+This is the reason why the pixel devices camera from Google only has a 12-megapixel camera, but the image that comes that is equal to the DSLR camera quality.

 Moreover, the responsibility of the megapixels is only to give you the resolution.
 It means that you can go ahead with printing on the larger paper whenever you are having, the more megapixels.
 Basically, you have to only enlarge the photo without losing the quality.
 So, the lower megapixels won’t be distorting the pixelated picture quality.
 For example, take the Smartphones from Nokia.
-They started launching the 41 megapixels phone, but still, the phone took a lot of time to capture the decent image.
+They started launching the 41 megapixels phone, but still, the phone took a lot of time to capture a decent image.
 On the contrary, you will find smartphones these days that come with the right aperture, shutter speed, image stabilization, and other stuff.

 Moreover, the megapixels are also not that much.
 So, you can rest assured that megapixels don’t really matter while taking the photos.
 If you are having the highest megapixel, then you can consider the largest screen projections as well.